Back to Louisiana

 Who It Names or Affects

-• Witnesses under 18 years old or with developmental disabilities who testify in court.
+• Witnesses under eighteen years old

 Terms To Know